 Executive Search Firms are networks of executive search consultants.
-For example, Boyden, where I am a Managing Partner, has more than 75 offices in over 45 countries.
+For example, Boyden, A global executive search firm where I am a Managing Partner, has more than 75 offices in over 45 countries.
 We are on every continent (apart from Antarctica).
 If you contact me for help.
 I can:

 - Help you directly with your executive search needs

 - Connect you to the best-suited executive search expert in the region you are targeting who specializes in your industry and on the roles, you’re looking to fill

 - Lead a search team with members across the world to help you conduct a global search for the absolute best in the world